Using xeoServices: A Practical Example

 Understanding the Process Status Log

-After running a conversion, the CLI generates saves process status response as log file (e.g., logs/<process_id>-process-status.log.json
+After running a conversion, the CLI generates saves process status response as log file (e.g., logs/<process_id>-process-status.log.json) that details the process and its outputs.
+Here’s what you’ll find in such a log:

 - timestamp: When the log was created.